TACC/Lmod/docs/source/060_locating.rst

 N/V: Picking modules when there are multiple directories in MODULEPATH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The follow rules apply when the module layout is either Name/Version (NV)
+The follow rules apply when the module layout is either Name/Version (N/V)
-or Category/Name/Version (CNV).
+or Category/Name/Version (C/N/V).
 The rules are a little different for
-Name/Version/Version (NVV) as described in the section below.
+Name/Version/Version (N/V/V) as described in the section below.
 When
 there are multiple directories specified in MODULEPATH, the rules get
 more complicated on what modulefile to load.
 Lmod uses the following
 rules to locate a modulefile: